 He lost support of those within the party largely because of his indifferent demeanor.
 Particularly, he alienated Republican party political bosses whom felt they helped him get to the White House.
 While Benjamin Harrison did help out his fellow veterans, he nearly bankrupted the treasury in the process.

-Dependent and Disability Pension Act
+Dependent and Disability Pension Act of 1890

 Republicans had been saying the protective tariff had been primarily aimed at helping workers.
-Specifically, it would protect american workers from the products coming abroad from cheap labor.
+Specifically, it would protect American workers from the products coming abroad from cheap labor.
 The increase in prices for goods outweighed those concerns.
 That’s what generally happens.

 Harrison was considered by his contemporaries a decent and honest President who tried to do right, but whose policies were a failure.
 One of his harshest critics was Grover Cleveland.